An Inconvenient Truth...Or Convenient Fiction?: Reception

-The New York Times reported that after viewing the film, former chairman of the San Francisco Republican Party Mike DeNunzio stated “there’s two sides to every story, and certainly we’ve been hearing one side."
+The New York Times reported that, after viewing the film, former chairman of the San Francisco Republican Party Mike DeNunzio stated, “there’s two sides to every story, and certainly we’ve been hearing one side."
 It was also reported that a spokeswoman for Al Gore stated that Gore "had not seen Mr. Hayward’s film but was accustomed to attacks on his positions".
-She clarified, "Obviously Mr. Gore stands by the film," she said of Inconvenient Truth, “and we found that the mainstream scientific community agrees with its fundamental conclusions."
+"Obviously Mr. Gore stands by the film," she said of An Inconvenient Truth, “and we found that the mainstream scientific community agrees with its fundamental conclusions."
 They also noted that while there was applause after the screening, not everyone was thrilled and the attitude of some was that the film was boring.

 The Daily Telegraph reported that An Inconvenient Truth "has increasingly become the accepted orthodoxy," but that now through Hayward, that earlier film has a rival.
 They conceded that "Dr. Hayward does not deny that global warming is occurring or that human activity is contributing to it.
 But he believes Mr Gore has exaggerated the scale and threat."